Wait. What? You’ve done everything right. So what can have possibly gone wrong?

 - “Paper materials work just fine”

 These three responses are actually saying the same thing: your new tools won’t help them do what they have always done.
-And, in some ways, they would be quite right.
-But that’s not the point.
+And that’s precisely the problem.

 The technology isn’t being introduced just to make things easier for customer-facing staff.
 If people believe this, then there’s been a miscommunication.